 What you can do is use a regular coupon (like $0.25/1 product) for each item in a BOGO sale.
 At many Kroger stores, BOGO items automatically ring up as 50% off, making it even easier to use two coupons.

 18. Select Kroger Grocery Pickup or Delivery for exclusive coupons and offers.

 You’ll find these offers on the coupon page of your Kroger account.
-Load them just like you load any other digital coupon, but these will only work if you use Kroger Grocery Pickup or Delivery.
+Load them just like you load any other digital coupon, but know that these will only work if you use Kroger Grocery Pickup or Delivery.
 (Your pickups are free, by the way, provided your order meets the $35 spend requirement.)

 19. Use paper manufacturer coupons when you use Kroger Grocery Pickup.

 Feel free to clip paper manufacturer coupons or any Kroger store coupons and use them with Kroger Grocery Pickup.
 When you arrive to pick up your order, the associate will ask what paper coupons you’d like to use.
 They’ll take the coupons into the store and scan them and bring you a revised receipt.